wp-insider/simple-membership/simple-membership/readme.txt

 - [[TODO]] - Stripe Subscription doc needs to add the "invoice.payment_succeeded" to the webhook events monitoring.

 - Added a new filter to allow customization of the email activation message (if the email activation feature is enabled).
+- Added a new global settings for Stripe API keys in the "Payment Settings" tab.
+It can be used to enter your API keys (instead of individual buttons each time).

 = 3.9.5 =
 - Added a new filter (swpm_mini_login_output).
 It can be used to override the [swpm_mini_login] shortcode's output.